 Theatre Summary – Mrs. Leigh Catterton, Teacher

-Students appeared in one-act plays at the end of the term.
-They performed “Prop Box,” a performance piece written by the teacher for the final UCSCA showcase.
-Students received roughly 40 hours of instruction in the eight-day program.
+Students performed constructed and deconstructed musical rhythms and nine scenes written by theatre teacher, Leigh Catterton, for the final UCSCA showcase.
+Students engaged in roughly 40 hours of instruction in the eight-day program.

-Visual Arts Summary – Dr. Camellia Blackwell, Art Teacher
+Visual Arts Summary – Dr. Camellia Blackwell, Teacher

-Residential Life Summary – Mr. Conor Mulligan, Residential Life Director
+Residential Life Summary – Ms. Shelby Underwood, Residential Life Director

-The 2012 week of UCSCA was another great week at Washington College in Chestertown Maryland.
-This year, we had three new counselors, Caroline Martin (Literary Arts), Hannah Mulligan (Visual/Digital Arts), and Dann Combs (Dance) join our wonderful team.
+The 2013 week of UCSCA was another great week at Washington College in Chestertown Maryland.
+This year, we had two new counselors, Nicole Buzgierski (Vocal Music) and Cassy Galon (Digital Arts), join our wonderful team.
 With the new additions came a new outlook on the week’s programs.
-Some exciting activities planned by our counselors included an animation film festival, carnival night, pillowcase scavenger hunt, the highly–anticipated talent show, as well as our themed dance, which was a masquerade.
+The encouragement and support from our returning counselors, Caroline Martin (Literary Arts), Erin Hanratty (Theatre), Rodney Davis (Instrumental Music), Daniel Combs (Dance), and Hannah Mulligan (Visual Arts) was enlightening to the students.
+Some exciting activities planned by our counselors included an animation film festival, trivia night, pillowcase scavenger hunt, the highly–anticipated talent show, as well as our themed dance, which was a highlighter party.